apeterlic/products/README.md

    mechanism would be needed for the requested product quantity.
 6. Once the application is ready to be deployed, define environment variables for configuration data (from application.yml).
-~~7.
-For date fields ‘from’ and ‘to’: ‘to’ cannot be before ‘from’, and neither can be in the future.~~